joel-perry/joel-perry.github.io/_posts/2023-02-11-dynamictypesize-uiview.md

 ````

 ### Constructing UIContentSizeCategory Ranges
 In UIKit, UIContentSizeCategory is declared as a struct without any comparable conformance, so the values cannot be used directly to construct a range expression.
 Fortunately, it is fairly easy to provide comparable conformance for UIContentSizeCategory, allowing use in ranges.
-We can extend UIContentSizeCategory to include the two operators necessary for conformance and an array of sizes to enable comparison of the values:
+We can extend UIContentSizeCategory to include the two operators necessary for conformance and an array of sizes to enable comparison of the values.

 ````swift
 extension UIContentSizeCategory: Comparable {